Scalar embedding of temporal network trajectories: Methodology

 \subsection{Validation strategies}

-In order to validate our working hypothesis, in this work we have studied the performance of the four methodological strategies discussed above in building scalar embeddings of (i) complex one-dimensional dynamics, and (ii) temporal network trajectories of varied complexity. {We use} three tools {to validate the methods}: When the original trajectory has a canonical embedding (e.g. when the original trajectory is itself a {one-dimensional} time series, and thus $G_t=x_t \in \mathbb{R}$, see Sec. \ref{sec:prelim_1d}), validation is performed by assessing the Pearson correlation $r$ and the Spearman correlation $\rho$ of the scatter plot $z_t$ vs $x_t$ (correct embeddings $z_t\propto x_t$ give $r=\rho=1$).
+In order to validate the working hypothesis {that preserving relative distances between snapshots enables to build accurate scalar embeddings via the methods proposed above}, in this work we have studied the performance of the four methodological strategies discussed {in Secs.~\ref{sec:PCA} and \ref{sec:MDS}} in building scalar embeddings of (i) complex one-dimensional dynamics, and (ii) temporal network trajectories of varied complexity. {We use} three tools {to validate the methods}: When the original trajectory has a canonical embedding (e.g. when the original trajectory is itself a {one-dimensional} time series, and thus $G_t=x_t \in \mathbb{R}$, see Sec. \ref{sec:prelim_1d}), validation is performed by assessing the Pearson correlation $r$ and the Spearman correlation $\rho$ of the scatter plot $z_t$ vs $x_t$ (correct embeddings $z_t\propto x_t$ give $r=\rho=1$).
 Network trajectories on the other hand are inherently difficult to project in a low-dimensional space and thus we lack {a} direct {ground truth} to compare our embeddings.
 In this case, we resort to their statistical properties with the aid of the network extensions of autocorrelation \cite{Correlations2022Lucas} and Lyapunov exponents \cite{Annalisa} as follows:\\

 For models of temporal networks with planted memory, we compare the network autocorrelation function $\text{nACF}(\tau)$ of the original network trajectory \cite{Correlations2022Lucas}, computed from the network trajectory as